nishantpandey4/Pick_place_mobile_robot/README.md

 ### Pick Place Mobile Robot
-This peoject was made by Nishant Awdeshkumar Pandey and Rishikesh Jadhav.
+This project was made by Nishant Awdeshkumar Pandey and Rishikesh Jadhav.
 This folder consists of the following folders:
 Package - Contains another folder named a robot that can be copy pasted in catkin_ws/src.

-robot folder contains multiple folders with the following description:

-1. congif - contains .yaml files for controllers.

-2. launch - contains .launch files to spawn the bot in Gazebo, RViz.

-3. meshes - contains .dae files for various parts of the bot

-4. scripts - contains various .py files to move the bot (publisher, subscriber nodes).

-5. urdf - contains .xacro file of the bot

-6. worlds - .world in which the bot is spawned in Gazebo

-There are various scripts as follows:
+### There are various scripts as follows:

 1. teleop.py - control the movement of the bot using the teleop